-NOTE 4 - PARTICIPATING INTERESTS IN EXPORT WATER
+NOTE 5 - PARTICIPATING INTERESTS IN EXPORT WATER

-The Company commenced the purchase of its Rangeview Water Supply through a Water Commercialization Agreement ("WCA"), an agreement with a related investor (the "LCH Agreement") and the sale of 432,513 shares of Series B Preferred Stock.
-The WCA was entered into in 1990 and amended in 1991 and 1992 and again in 1996 by the signing of the Comprehensive Amendment Agreement No. 1 (the "CAA").
-The parties to the WCA and CAA agreements provided the Company approximately \$11.1 million of financing to acquire the Rangeview Water Supply.
+The Company acquired its Rangeview Water Supply through various amended agreements entered into in the early 1990's.
+The acquisition was consummated with the signing of the Comprehensive Amendment Agreement No. 1 (the "CAA") in 1996.
+The parties to the agreements provided the Company approximately \$11.1 million of financing to acquire the Rangeview Water Supply.
 This amount (which has been reduced by the transactions described below) is presented on the accompanying balance sheet as Participating Interests in Export Water supply, a liability.
 In addition to repaying the initial \$11.1 million of funding, the CAA provided that the Company would pay the parties to the CAA an additional approximate \$20.9 million of proceeds from Export Water sales (of which, \$218,500 was to be retained by the Company).
 Under the CAA, these funds are to be repaid strictly with proceeds from the sale of Export Water.
-Therefore, before the acquisitions noted in the table below, which are further described paid to external CAA holders.

 As the proceeds from the sale of Export Water are received, and the amounts are remitted to the external CAA holders, the Company allocates a ratable percentage of this payment to the principal portion (the Participating Interests in Export Water supply liability account) with the balance of the payment being charged to the contingent obligation portion.
-The amount allocated to the liability is 35% which is the percentage the \$11.1 million represented of the total \$32.0 million obligation.
+The amount allocated to the liability is 35% which is the percentage the \$11.1 million represented of the original total \$32.0 million obligation.
 The remaining portion, or 65%, is allocated to the contingent obligation.
 The portion allocated to principal will be recorded as a reduction in the Participating Interests in Export Water liability account while the amounts applied to the contingency are recorded on a net revenue basis when funds are received.

-The table below details the transactions impacting the CAA obligations since its signing, which are explained in greater detail in the Company's 2006 Annual Report on Form 10-K/A:
+In recent years the Company has repurchased various portions of the CAA obligations in priority.
+The table below summarizes the transactions impacting the CAA obligations since its signing, which are explained in greater detail in the Company's 2006 Annual Report on Form 10-K/A: